learnpoint/piko/README.md

 $ piko serve
 ```

-> The ```piko serve``` command will start a very fast static web server in the current folder.
+> The ```piko serve``` command will start a fast static web server in the current folder.
 The server will automatically reload the browser(s) upon file changes.
 >
-> The server is 100% non-cached.
-It will never ask the client to cache any resources whatsoever.
-This is great during html writing.
-When you need to test your caching logic, you should use another tool.
+> The server is completely non-cached.
+It will never ask the client to cache any resources.
+If you what to test your http caching logic, you should use another server.
 >
-> Any request to a folder will be redirected to the file ```index.html```.
+> Requests to folders will be redirected to ```/index.html```.
 >
-> Any request to a file or folder that doesn't exist, will get the reponse 404.
-If there's a file named ```404.html``` in the root folder, the reponse body will populated with the contents of that file.
+> Requests to non-existing files or folders will recieve a 404 response.
+If there's a file named ```404.html``` in the root folder (the folder where ```piko serve``` was started), the reponse body will be populated with the contents of that file.